ParadropLabs/Paradrop/docs/chutes/development.rst

 **ADD chute/index.html index.html**

-The ADD instruction copies a file or directory from the source repository to chute filesystem.
-This is useful for installing scripts, binaries, assets, or other files required by the chute.
-The <source> path should be inside the respository, and the <destination> path should be an absolute path or a path inside the chute's working directory.
+The ADD instruction copies a file or directory from the source repository to the chute filesystem.
+This is useful for installing scripts or other files required by the chute and are part of the source repository.
+The <source> path should be inside the respository, and the <destination>
+path should be an absolute path or a path inside the chute's working directory.
 Here we install the index.html file from our source repository to the search directory used by nginx.

 Other useful commands for building chutes are RUN and CMD.
 For a complete reference, please visit the official `Dockerfile reference